-Pierce Transit started its Vanpool program in 1986 with just seven vans and today is equipped with a fleet of more than 350 comfortable 12- and 15-passenger vans, as well as a handful of road-ready seven-passenger minivans.
-Every Vanpool group, which typically consists of 5 to 15 people, elects a primary driver, backup driver, and bookkeeper, and these individuals are in charge of getting everyone on board.
-Passengers meet every day at a designated place and are shuttled to a common employment destination.
+Pierce Transit started its Vanpool program in 1986 with just seven vans and today is equipped with a fleet of 273 comfortable 7, 12, and 15 passenger vans.
+Every Vanpool group, which typically consists of to 15 people, elects a primary driver, backup driver, and bookkeeper.
+Passengers convene along a designated route and commute to a common employment destination.

 But vanpooling isn't the only Commute Trip Reduction option.
-There's also something called vanshare."
-Designed for the first and last leg of a trip, vanshare is just the ticket for commuters who take the bus or train most of the way to work.
-Vanshare works like Vanpool, but with a significant difference: vanshare serves groups that travel 20 or fewer roundtrip miles per day.
+There's also something called "vanshare", which is designed for the first and last leg of a trip.
+Vanshare is just the ticket for commuters who take the bus or train most of the way to work.
+Vanshare works like Vanpool, but with a significant difference: Vanshare serves groups that travel 20 or fewer roundtrip miles per day.
 The van driver might pick up riders at their individual homes in the morning and drive to a Parkand-Ride location where they would park the van in a reserved spot and catch transit to work, then do the same thing in reverse in the evening.
 Or riders might meet at a Park-and-Ride, catch transit, and have the van parked in a reserved spot at the other end, where they all hop in and head to work.
 After work, they return the van to its reserved Park-and-Ride spot, then catch transit back to their individual vehicles.

-To form a new vanpool group or vanshare, a primary must:
+To form a new vanpool group or Vanshare, a primary must:

-- Find at least three vanpool commuters or five vanshare participants who live and work near each other and have similar schedules.
+- Find at least three vanpool commuters or five Vanshare participants who live and work near each other and have similar schedules.
 Choose a primary driver, at least one back-up driver, and a bookkeeper. - Have each rider complete a Vanpool Application and Agreement.
 Pierce Transit provides the required training. - Decide on your route, pick-up points, and schedule. - Determine your fares.
 Vanpool fares are based on your work schedule (typical 5-day workweek, four 10-hour shifts, etc.), the number of riders in your group, and your group's round-trip miles.